 - Remove the banana flesh from inside the blackened skins and mash with a fork before folding gently into the wet mixture.

-- Using a large spoon or spatula, gently fold in the buttermilk alternately with the flour mix about a third at a time, until the ingredients are just combined.
+- Gently fold in the buttermilk alternately with the flour mix about a third at a time into the rest of the mixture using a large spoon or spatula,, until the ingredients are just combined.
 Be careful not to over-mix.

 - Divide the batter evenly between cake tins and smooth the tops with the back of a spoon.